moligarch/ai-agents-workshop/02-react-memory/readme.md

 * Whether the model returned an **action** or **final**.
 * For actions: tool name and input payload.
 * The resulting **observation** (truncated sensibly if very long).
-* Non‑JSON outputs and other recoverable errors.
+* Non-JSON outputs and other recoverable errors.

-> The agent intentionally **does not print chain‑of‑thought** text.
+> The agent intentionally **does not print chain-of-thought** text.
 Logs show structure (actions, observations, final) so you can debug deterministically without exposing internal reasoning.

 Example (abridged):